-There is an open door policy at AUES for parents/guardians.
-All visitors must check in at the office upon arrival using our Raptor identification system and receive a visitor's pass.
+All visitors must check in at the office upon arrival and sign in, via the Raptor System and receive a visitor's pass.
 Please wear the visitor's pass for the duration of your visit.
 All visitors must sign out in the office as you leave.
+All teacher conferences must be scheduled ahead of time with teacher.